Benteler International: Distribution

 In 1957, in Berlin, Benteler opened its first tube and steel warehouse, which today is a part of the Distribution Division.
 Over the years Benteler founded or took over more than 50 distribution and warehouse subsidiaries in Europe, Asia and Australia.
-Benteler Distribution today has 24 national companies in Europe and Asia, and other associated distribution companies in Germany, Switzerland, Northern and Eastern Europe.
+Benteler Most recently, before the sale, Benteler Distribution had 24 national companies in Europe and Asia, and other associated distribution companies in Germany, Switzerland, Northern and Eastern Europe.

 In April 2014 construction work officially started on the new central warehouse in Duisburg port.
 Completed in 2015 this location, which has Europe's biggest high-bay facility, has over 35,000 square meters of storage space for 27,000 tons of tubes.

 On August 27, 2019, the BENTELER Group announced the sale of the BENTELER Distribution Division (trading of steel tubes) to the Van Leeuwen Pipe and Tube Group.
 Background of this divestment is an increased focus on the automotive business.
 The sale was completed on November 29, 2019.
 The Distribution Division is now part of the Van Leeuwen Pipe and Tube Group.